Titahi Bay Transmitter

 The Titahi Bay Transmitter, which until 16 February 2016 was New Zealand's second tallest structure, transmitted AM radio signals from a 220 metres tall radio mast insulated against ground at Titahi Bay in New Zealand.
 The station which previously had three masts, now consists of only one mast with a height of 137 metres.
 A third – smaller – mast with a height of 53 metres was toppled on 10 November 2015.
-The tower and its surrounding buildings were opened in 1937.
-Five radio stations broadcast from the transmitter:
+The tower's surrounding buildings were opened in 1937.
+Five radio programmes broadcast on four frequencies from the tower: